swcarpentry/python-second-language/_episodes/09-pandas.md

 ~~~
 {: .python}

-However, in a fun gotcha, when an index is interger based, like our current example, label based access is only supported for .ix because it is difficult for python to know if you're trying to access your data via the label or the integer location.
-But, there is a workaround for our situtation (using our previous dataframe for our example).
+However, in a fun gotcha, when an index is integer based, like our current example, label based access is only supported for .ix because it is difficult for python to know if you're trying to access your data via the label or the integer location.
+But, there is a workaround for our situation (using our previous dataframe for our example).

 ~~~
 temperature_data.ix[0:5]